-Definition 8.
-Material: By a material we shall understand a continuous endurant \odot
+Definition 8 Material: By a material we shall understand a continuous endurant

-Example 13.
-Materials: Examples of material endurants are: air of an air conditioning system, grain of a silo, gravel of a barge, oil (or gas) of a pipeline, sewage of a waste disposal system, and water of a hydro-electric power plant. \Box
+Example 13 Materials: Examples of material endurants are: air of an air conditioning system, grain of a silo, gravel of a barge, oil (or gas) of a pipeline, sewage of a waste disposal system, and water of a hydro-electric power plant.

-Example 14.
-Parts Containing Materials: Pipeline units are here considered discrete, i.e., parts.
-Pipeline units serve to convey material □
+Example 14 Parts Containing Materials: Pipeline units are here considered discrete, i.e., parts.
+Pipeline units serve to convey material

 3.1.2.
-Part, Component and Material Analysis Prompts
+Part, component and material analysis prompts

-Analysis Prompt 6. is part: The domain analyser analyse endurants, e, into part entities as prompted by the domain analysis prompt:
+Analysis Prompt 6 is_part: The domain analyser analyse endurants, e, into part entities as prompted by the domain analysis prompt.

-• is_part - e is a part if is_part (e) holds \Diamond
+• is_part - e is a part if is_part(e) holds •